K-rnivoro/Keymmodore-64/README.md

 ## How to test your Keyboard

-Use a Keyboard testes.
+Use a Keyboard tester.
 There is a lot of them out there, but I found [Switch Hitter](https://www.majorgeeks.com/files/details/switch_hitter.html) being the best (for Windows).

+For emulators, I strongly suggest to use the [Anykey program by T-Pau](https://github.com/T-Pau/Anykey).
+It has separate versions of programs for every 8 bit Commodore Computer.
+Very useful.

 ## Putting your Keymmodore-64 interface inside your C-64 case.